hartwigmedical/actin/molecular/README.md

 #### N copy numbers

-In addition to the driver fields, the following data is captured per copy number:
+In addition to the (gene) driver fields, the following data is captured per copy number:

 | Field     | Example Value | Details                                                                        |
 |-----------|---------------|--------------------------------------------------------------------------------|